 'We offer a solution that allows clients to anonymize or pseudonymize data while maintaining representativeness,' says Eric Hoefman, co-founder of EntrD.
 'Anonymizing means that the privacy-sensitive data is made irreversibly irreducible.
 When it is important to make data traceable back to unique natural persons, pseudonymization is a better option.
 Consider medical analyses, where a physician sometimes needs to be alerted about an individual patient.
 We then leave a key part intact that allows only the client to go back to the real data.
 The beauty of our tool is that it is platform-independent and works for any type of database.

-EntrD was founded in 2014 by Hoefman and his associate Hielke de Jong.
-For the first two years, the money was earned mainly through secondment and consultancy assignments.
+EntrD was founded by Hoefman and his associate Hielke de Jong in 2014.
+For the first two years, the money was earned primarily from secondment and consultancy assignments.
 The company grew organically and saw the number of active clients steadily increase.
-Not surprising, since the data dilemma plays out in numerous sectors, especially in healthcare, finance, retail, government and housing associations.
+Not surprisingly, after all, the data dilemma plays out in numerous sectors, particularly in healthcare, finance, retail, government and housing associations.

 With the advent of stricter privacy laws across Europe, other industries will also want to get started on anonymizing data.
 In 2016, EntrD therefore faced an important strategic choice.
 Do we continue the same way or do we want to accelerate national and international growth?
 They chose the latter.
 To accelerate, of course, funding was needed.
 And so EntrD sought contact with the NOM.